ljmatan/simple_invoice_generator/README.md

 ---

-As can be seen below, this Flutter project is separated into three main sections: `models`, `services`, and `view`.
+As can be seen below, this project is separated into three main subsections: `models`, `services`, and `view`, with the rest of the project following a typical Flutter web project structure.

 ```txt
 📁 simple_invoice_generator